svetoslavsimeonov1987/SummerInternship2025/README.md

 * **Share Your Learnings:** Discuss the challenges you faced during the project and how you overcame them.
 Which new concepts did you find most interesting or useful?

+## Hint: You can use the provided application skeleton from the Git repository as a starting point for your project.

-Good luck, and have fun building
+Good luck, and have fun building!